Coordination Model

 Status label convention

-<role>— the team member role responsible<phase>— the current phase within that role's workflow
+<role-slug>— the team member role responsible (e.g.,eng,cos,snt)<persona>— the persona or sub-role acting (e.g.,po,arch,dev,exec,gate)<activity>— the current activity within that persona's workflow

 Transition rule: Only the role named in the status label may transition it.
 Profiles may designate a role with override authority.